92swhite/example-api-scrapper/README.md

 ### Installation

 1. Get a free API Key at [https://developer.spotify.com/](https://developer.spotify.com/).
 You can either use an existing account or create a new one by selecting "Sign up for a free Spotify account here." in the lower right.
-2. Once your are registered you should see your dashboard, similar to below but without any projects.
+2. Once you are registered, you should see your dashboard, similar to below but without any projects.

    <p align="center">
        <a>